CaglarGuher/HepsiEmlak-Web-Scrapping-and-Modeling/README.md

 The neural network used in this project is a feedforward neural network with four hidden layers, each with a varying number of neurons.
 The activation function used in the hidden layers is  AdaptiveTanh , which is a variant of the rectified linear unit (Tanh) activation function.

-The AdaptiveReLU activation function has two parameters, alpha and beta, which are learned during training.
+The AdaptiveTanh activation function has two parameters, alpha and beta, which are learned during training.
 The function takes the input x and applies the following transformation:

 f(x) = tanh(alpha * x + beta)